 Entering the Conde Nast Traveler Dream Trip Contest

 So I won this contest.
 I usually don’t enter contests – especially photography contests.
 I have a problem with the overall concept – you sign away most rights to your photos in exchange for the tiny chance of winning something.
-It’s not that I try to make money off of my photography, but I still don’t like having to give away rights.
-But Conde Nast Traveler is different.
+But Conde Nast Traveler was different.
 Not only was the contest language different, but I love the magazine.
 I’ve subscribed to it since college and feel like I know many of the writers.
 Plus, the award was a $25,000 dream trip.
 So I picked out a photo that I liked from my most recent trip at the time – to Cuba – and entered.
 Was hoping to make the final 25.
-Never thought I’d actually win.
+I never thought I’d actually win.

 Winning the Conde Nast Traveler Dream Trip Contest